InsideClimateNews/2023-10-tx-produced-water-spills/README.md

 # Spills of produced water by the Texas oil and gas industry from 2013 to 2022

-Data and [R](https://www.r-project.org/) code for the analysis underlying [this]() Inside Climate News article, analyzing a decade of spills in Texas of produced water -- which emerges from wells along with crude oil and gas during fossil fuel extraction.
+Data and [R](https://www.r-project.org/) code for the analysis underlying [this]() Inside Climate News article, analyzing a decade of spills in Texas of produced water — which emerges from wells along with crude oil and gas during fossil fuel extraction.

-### Notes on data cleaning/processing
+### Data cleaning/processing

 Records of these spills are maintained by the Texas Railroad Commission, which regulates the state's oil and gas industry, in spreadsheets it calls “spill logs.”
 Through public records requests, we obtained logs held centrally by the Railroad Commission, and those held by the commission's individual district offices throughout the state.